Reza Zanjani

 According to the unanimous opinion of the Imami Koranic interpreters and theologians, velayat-e faqih in an unrestricted form based upon the Koranic verse about the ulu al-amr [o believers!
 Obey those in authority among you.
 Q4:59] is exclusively reserved for the rightly guided Imams (peace be upon them!)
 For it does not stand to reason that God, all-Wise, would bestow the powers of the infallible Imam upon fallible human beings.

 Zanjani advocated velayat-e faqih or guardianship of jurists where the jurists guarded not by ruling but by vetting bills of the parliament to be sure they were in accordance with Islam.
 This was established in article 2 of the Supplement to the 1906/7 Constitution "which, at least in principle, had been in force up to the revolution."
 It called for committee of five Shi'a clerics to be elected by parliament from a group of 20 mojtaheds.
 "Consequently", Zanjani considered the supreme ruling jurist and other jurist control in the Islamic Republic "to be superfluous and harmful..."

-He was a very close student of Abdul-Karim Ha'eri Yazdi founder of Seminary of Qom and chairman of his Office.
+He was a very close student of Abdolkarim Haeri Yazdi founder of Qom Seminary and chairman of his Office.

-He was strong believer in establishing rapprochement with people of book namely Christianity, and Judaism.
+He was a strong believer in establishing rapprochement with people of the book, namely Christianity, and Judaism.